 Then shape your mantra to reflect your purpose and the ultimate destination you want to reach.

-The other tip I’ve got for you to help you crush your goals is as straightforward as the first.
+The final tip I’ve got for you to help you crush your goals might seem a little weird but believe me, it works!

 Are you ready?